Paul Daly (politician)

-Paul Daly (born 26 June 1965) is an Irish Fianna Fáil politician who has served as a Senator for the Agricultural Panel since April 2016.
+Paul Daly (born 26 June 1965) is an Irish Fianna Fáil politician who has served as a senator for the Agricultural Panel since April 2016.

 He was a member of Westmeath County Council from 2008 to 2016.
+Daly served as Chairperson of the council from 2015 to 2016.

-He is the Fianna Fáil Seanad spokesperson on Agriculture, Food and Marine.
+He is the Fianna Fáil Seanad spokesperson on Agriculture.

-Following his involvement in the Oireachtas Golf Society Scandal ("golfgate") in August 2020, Daly was one of six senators who lost the party whip in the Senate as punishment for their actions.
+Following his involvement in the Oireachtas Golf Society scandal ("golfgate") in August 2020, Daly was one of six senators who lost the party whip in the Seanad as punishment for their actions.